Happy birthday to you ~

 April is THE birthday month. 🥳🎂🎉

-This year, 30 April 2020 is a public holiday commemorating Buddha’s Birth or the Arrival of Buddha (seokka tansin il 석가탄신일 釋迦誕辰日 / bucheonim osin nal 부처님 오신 날) in Korea.* [🆕Update: Due to Covid-19, most corresponding events have been postponed to 30 May 2020.]
+This year, 19 May 2021 is a public holiday commemorating Buddha’s Birth or the Arrival of Buddha (seokka tansin il 석가탄신일 釋迦誕辰日 / bucheonim osin nal 부처님 오신 날) in Korea.**

 To prepare for the upcoming birthday ceremony, Buddhist temples have been putting up lanterns and other special decorations for weeks in advance!
 Now is the time of the year that temples in Korea are extraordinary colorful and magnificent.
 There are normally [= pre-Covid period] grand festivities at individual temples as well as public processions through the city!
 Some people travel to (distant mountain) monasteries, whereas others watch the parade of the Lotus Lantern Festival (yeondeung-hoe 연등회 燃燈會) from inside the buzzing crowds of the capital Seoul.

 Wherever you spend the celebrations, whether Buddhist devotee or not, it is a feast for all senses: You can perceive a diversity of colors, beautiful flowers and strange creatures, exotic sounds, the scent of incense, lively cultural treasure and… food.

 Of course, food!
 [This website is a food blog, after all!]
 Consequently, this article focuses on Korean temple cuisine.

 Vegan? 🌱 Culture enthusiast? 🇰🇷 Interested in Buddhism? ☸️

 👉 Then you have to know about temple food! ✅✅✅